OthankQ/100-days-of-code/r1-log.md

 ### R1D42
 Finished the MyBookList app!
 Learned that there are so many things I actually don't know... yet!
 Tried nodeschool.io and actually managed to solve a few problems!
 More JS lectures!
 Learned that in JS, functions are objects!

+### R1D43
+Learned quite a lot about 'this' keyword in JS.
+I learned how 'this' usually refers to the object it belongs to, but when it is in an internal function within a method of an object, it points to global object.
+Also more about arrays!